-- 1.5.1 To be inclined are: - .1 every ship before completion of ship's construction, except for the cases specified in 1.5.2; - .2 ships after major repair, conversion or modernization as per 1.5.3; - .3 ships after installation of permanent solid ballast as per 1.5.4; - .4 ships whose stability is unknown or gives rise to doubts; - .5 passenger ships in service at intervals not exceeding five years if stipulated by 1.5.5; - .6 fishing vessels over 30 m in length, in service, after 10 years from the date of build or last inclining if stipulated by 1.5.5; - .7 fishing vessels of 30 m in length and less being in service at intervals not exceeding fifteen years.
+1.5.1 To be inclined are:

+- .1 every ship before completion of ship's construction, except for the cases specified in 1.5.2; - .2 ships after repair, conversion, alteration, modification or modernization which affects the light ship displacement and position of the centre of gravity as per 1.5.3; - .3 ships after installation of permanent solid ballast as per 1.5.4; - .4 ships whose stability is unknown or gives rise to doubts; - .5 passenger ships being in service at intervals not exceeding five years if stipulated by 1.5.5; - .6 fishing vessels over 30 m in length being in service after 10 years from the date of build or last inclining test if stipulated by 1.5.5; - .7 fishing vessels of 30 m in length and less being in service at intervals not exceeding fifteen years.

-In the event that, pursuant to the Dual Classification Agreement, statutory supervision of inclining test/light-weight check is performed by another classification society (ACS) - IACS member, the displacement, longitudinal centre of gravity and vertical centre of gravity derived from the inclining test endorsed by ACS - IACS member, may be recognized by the Register.
+In the event that, pursuant to the Dual Classification Agreement, statutory supervision of inclining test/light weight check is performed by another classification society (ACS) - IACS member, the data on displacement, longitudinal centre of gravity and vertical centre of gravity derived from the inclining test endorsed by ACS - IACS member, may be recognized by the Register.

-- 1.5.2 For series of ships, the inclining test may be substituted by the light-weight check, if alterations from the first ship of the series, do not result in: - .1 the deviation of the light-ship displacement: for $L \le 50$ m exceeding 2 %, for $L \ge 160$ m exceeding 1 % (for intermediate L the acceptable deviation is obtained by linear interpolation); or - .2 the deviation of the light-ship longitudinal centre of gravity exceeding 0.5 % of the length L of the first ship of the series;
+- 1.5.2 For series of ships, the inclining test may be substituted by the light-weight check, if alterations from the first ship of the series, do not result in: - .1 the deviation of the light-ship displacement: for $L \le 50 \text{ m}$ exceeding 2 %, for $L \ge 160 \text{ m}$ exceeding 1 % (for intermediate L the acceptable deviation is obtained by linear interpolation); or - .2 the deviation of the light-ship longitudinal centre of gravity exceeding 0.5% of the length L of the first ship of the series;